zegetech/zegetech.github.io/_posts/2018-11-08-developing-with-docker.md

 ## Ready

 And... that's it!
-Now anybody wanting to start hacking on our code only needs to clone the repo, `cd` into the directory and run `docker-compose up`.
+Now anybody wanting to start hacking on a docker-compose project only needs to clone the repo, `cd` into the directory and run `docker-compose up`.
+The amazing part is that it could be any project stack, php, ruby, java, node, anything.
+No need to set up a local machine to get a working environment.
+The project comes bundled and isolated thanks to Docker so it will work great without interfering with your current setup.

 They might need to go get a coffee depending on internet speed but hey, time spent enjoying a coffee is time not wasted fighting with dependencies.